hayres/hayres.github.io/_posts/2020-05-26-my-regime-for-pool-chemicals.markdown

 If you don't know the volume of your pool the calculation is pi x Radius<sup>2</sup> x Height.

 To make the daily grind easy I use a floating dispenser with chlorine tablets.

+<strong>Edit:</strong> I am actually using a multi function Chlorine tablet that contains Sanitiser, Stabiliser, Algaecide and Clarifier.

+These work well in the pool but were not at all good in the hot tub.

 I test every day until I know that I have the release of chemicals at the correct rate then test 2 or 3 times a week.
 I use the pH+ and pH- when the testing kit indicates that the pH levels are out of the correct range.